chef/chef-web-docs/content/resources/yum_repository/_index.md

 - property: mirrorlist
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'URL to a file containing a list of baseurls.
-This can be used

-      instead of or with the baseurl option.
-Substitution variables,

-      described below, can be used with this option.'
+  - markdown: URL to a file containing a list of baseurls.
+This can be used instead of or with the baseurl option.
+Substitution variables, described below, can be used with this option.
 - property: mirrorlist_expire
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: 'Specifies the time (in seconds) after which the mirrorlist locally